isomerpages/sndgo-corp/_our-smart-nation/5g-initiatives-landing.md

 <style>
 /*--------------------------------------------------------------
-DAVID: START OF policies PAGE CARDS FLEXBOX LAYOUT AND STYLES
+CODE FROM MSE: START OF policies PAGE CARDS FLEXBOX LAYOUT AND STYLES
 --------------------------------------------------------------*/

 /* refrain from using pure img selector as it changes the MSE logo size */